mjakubowski84/parquet4s/README.md

 ## Supported types

 List of types that are supported out of the box for reading, writing and filtering can be found [here](supportedTypes.md).

+## Generic Records

+You may want to not use strict schema and process your data in a generic way.
+Since version 1.2.0 Parquet4S has rich API that allows to build and trasnform Parquet records in easy way.
+Each implementation of  `ParquetRecord` is Scala `Iterable` and a mutable collection.
+You can execute operations on `RowParquetRecord` and `ListParquetRecord` as on mutable `Seq` and you can treat `MapParquetRecord` as mutable `Map`.
+Moreover, records received addition functions like `get` and `add` (and more) that take implicit `ValueCodec` and allow to read and modify records using regular Scala types.

+Funcionality is available both in core and Akka module.
+See [examples](https://github.com/mjakubowski84/parquet4s/blob/master/examples/src/main/scala/com/github/mjakubowski84/parquet4s/core/WriteAndReadGenericApp.scala).

 ## Customisation and extensibility